aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-clipping-mask-psd-files/_index.md

 ## Common Issues and Solutions
 - **Missing Transparency:** Ensure `PngColorType.TruecolorWithAlpha` is set; otherwise the PNG will be opaque.
 - **File Not Found:** Verify `dataDir` ends with the appropriate path separator (`/` or `\\`).
 - **OutOfMemoryError:** Dispose of the `PsdImage` promptly, especially when processing large files or batches.
+- **Batch Convert PSD PNG:** When converting many files, wrap the steps in a loop and reuse `PngOptions` to improve performance.

 ## Frequently Asked Questions